The Reasons Why You Need a Log Cabin Home OfficeNovember 4, 2019

 Unfortunately, not all of us have the luxury of working from home.
-Studies have shown that even working from home one day a week, can boost productivity and decrease stress.
+But, studies have shown that even working from home one day a week can boost productivity and decrease stress.

 If you don’t have a separated working area, often you might even find yourself overworking.
 It’s easy to lose track of time and suddenly realise that you haven’t driven home from work, or even switched off your computer.
 Without some separation from work and home, you might find yourself going on forever.

 Working in the kitchen or living room gives you too many reasons to procrastinate.
 So what’s the best thing to do?
-You need an area which gets you away from the washing up, or that bit of ironing.
+You need an area which gets you away from the washing up or that bit of ironing.

-To be the perfect working space, your shed needs a great setup, start with your furniture and décor.
+To be the perfect working space, your shed needs a great setup, starting with your furniture and décor.
 Put in a quality chair, which you can relax in, then add an oversized desk to get you going.
 Don’t forget a heater, even better if you can put a timer on it, you want to walk into a pre-warmed office.

 Having outdoor intervals has proved to be a big success, with huge benefits to your concentration and productivity.
 A shed office, not only gives you a place to separate work from home, but it also gives you the opportunity to take regular intervals and get some fresh air.

-Next, you need your tech has to be up to scratch.
-Some efficient Wi-Fi is essential, without in, you’re pretty much working in the dark ages.
+Next, you need your tech to be up to scratch.
+Some efficient Wi-Fi is essential because, without it, you’re pretty much working in the dark ages.
 Get yourself a reliable laptop that won’t let you down and hook it up.

 With no commute, the average worker should end up with an additional 109 hours worth of home life.
 There’s also the health and finance benefits, no more travel stress or extra cost.
 With the convenience of being at home, you should be able to avoid any fast food lunches and do some exercise.